MahmoudKEA/youtube-downloader/README.md

 # Youtube-Downloader

-How to Use ?
+# How to Use ?

 It's very easy to use, just follow the steps below...

-1 - Open the "Config.json" file to configure it
+1 - Open the "Config.json" file to configure it with any editor

     - First, Set your preferred extension
     - Second, Set your directory to save